Stephen Spender Prize

 The Stephen Spender Prize is growing!
 Teachers can now register to involve their students.
 All those who register receive regular resources and activities to help them to integrate creative translation into their teaching.
 Translate into English any poem from any language – ranging from Arabic to Uzbek, from Danish to Somali—and win cash prizes!

 This year the prize opened for entries on 6 May and closed on 16 July 2021.
-The winners and commendees will be announced at a virtual event on 17 November at which all are welcome: https://www.eventbrite.co.uk/e/191035390997
+Read all the winning and highly commended entries here: https://www.stephen-spender.org/stephen-spender-prizewinners-2021/

 The Prize is an annual competition for poetry in translation, with categories for young people (14-and-under, 16-and-under, and 18-and-under) as well as an open category for adults.
 All entrants must be UK or Irish citizens or residents, or pupils at a British School overseas.